grburgess/popsynth/docs/md/quickstart.md

 reloaded_population.truth
 ```

-## Creating populations from YAML files (experimental)
+## Creating populations from YAML files

-It is sometimes easier to quickly write down population in a YAML file without having to create all the objects in python.
-Let's a take a look at the format:
+It is sometimes easier to quickly write down population in a YAML file
+without having to create all the objects in python.
+Let's a take a
+look at the format:

 ```yaml